ZubierAbd/HackerRank/angularInfo.md

 Structural directives are easy to recognize.
 An asterisk (*) precedes the directive attribute name as in this example.

+**** Possible interview quesiton that might come up

+What is the different between hiding something using 'display none' and using NGIF.
+When you hide an element, that element and all of its descendants remain in the DOM.
+All components for those elements stay in memory and Angular may continue to check for changes.
+You could be holding onto considerable computing resources and degrading performance unnecessarily.

+When you hide an element, that element and all of its descendants remain in the DOM.
+All components for those elements stay in memory and Angular may continue to check for changes.
+You could be holding onto considerable computing resources and degrading performance unnecessarily.

+It also protects against null inputs which show/hide doesn't do very well.

+##### NG FOR

+NgFor is a repeater directive—a way to present a list of items.
+You define a block of HTML that defines how a single item should be displayed and then you tell Angular to use that block as a template for rendering each item in the list.
+The text assigned to *ngFor is the instruction that guides the repeater process.

+You can also apply an NgFor to a component element, as in the following example.

+<app-item-detail *ngFor="let item of items" [item]="item"></app-item-detail>

 ### Structural Directives